tdurgasaranya/tdurgasaranya/STA631_Portfolio.md

    correlated predictors.
 Selecting the most relevant variables and addressing potential multicollinearity can be complex tasks.

 4.Logistic Regression:
-   Interpreting odds ratios and log-odds transformations in logistic regression can be tricky, particularly for those transitioning from linear regression.
-Additionally, handling imbalanced datasets and understanding the output of logistic regression can be challenging.
+   Interpreting odds ratios, handling imbalanced datasets and understanding the output of logistic regression can be challenging.

 5.Multinomial Regression:
    Understanding the theory behind multinomial regression and interpreting its results can be difficult, especially when dealing with more than two response categories.

 6.Generalized Linear Models (GLMs):
-   The theoretical foundations of GLMs, such as link functions and probability distributions, was a little challenging task.
-   Implementing GLMs in practice and selecting appropriate link functions can also be complex.
+  Implementing GLMs in practice and selecting appropriate link functions can be complex task.

 7.Model Selection & Multiple Testing:
    Deciding on the best model among many candidates and avoiding overfitting can be difficult in model selection.
    Similarly, understanding and implementing multiple testing corrections to control false discoveries can be complex.

 - I've consistently engaged and demonstrated my ability to apply the knowledge and concepts learnt from the class and the textbook.